sslivkoff/ctc-doctest/source/data_ops/performance.md

 # Performance

-The performance of `ctc` can be optimized in a number of ways.

 ```{admonition} TLDR
 Even in suboptimal conditions, `ctc` uses lots of optimizations that allow running many types of workloads at acceptable levels of performance.
 This page is for those who wish to squeeze additional performance out of `ctc`.
 ```

 ## Optimizing Performance

+There are many levers and knobs available for tuning `ctc`'s performance.

 ### RPC Provider

 Different 3rd party RPC providers can vary significantly in their reliability and speed.
 For example, some providers have trouble with large historical queries.

 Operations in `ctc` that fetch external data are usually bottlenecked by the RPC provider, specifically the latency to the RPC provider.
-This latency can be reduced by running ctc as closely as possible to the archive node:
+This latency can be reduced by running `ctc` as closely as possible to the archive node:
 - Fastest = running ctc on the same server that is running the archive node
 - Fast = running ctc on the same local network as the archive node
 - Slower = running ctc in the same geographic region as the archive node